jeffreyguenther/git-branch-name-action/README.md

 # git-branch-name-action

 Gets the current git branch name of the running action for both pull_request and push triggers.

-UPDATE: Doesn't work if your branch name has '/' in the name...sorry.
 ## Usage

 ```